RememberOfLife/mirabel/README.md

   * could send an event to the send queue to make it deconstruct and release a closed connection

 ## todo
-* add connection state display + handling to connections window
-  * use adapter events to send out info from the network adapter to the recv queue?
-  * recv queue owner should not set the network_send_queue just because t_network exists, everything that sends should just check for a valid send queue
 * there is a lot of reuse in the networking code, maybe reduce it through some event methods
-* rework network protocol for intentional disconnect
 * rework network protocol for single lobby server with password
 * add option to disable timeoutcrash thread for debugging (maybe disable by default, look at diy signal handlers)
 * move event (across the network) should use strings for universal compatiblity